 To meet varying application performance requirements, the storage industry has implemented caching or tiering schemes in front of traditional disk-based systems.
 These schemes apply complex algorithms and predictive methodologies that shuttle data to the right media at the right time to boost performance.
 Costly, complex, and reactive, this approach does little to meet the predictable-performance requirements of mission-critical applications.

 Solving for this disparity requires a more balanced pool of capacity and performance at the system level.
 From this starting point, a storage system can deliver performance and capacity scaled independently to serve the unique needs of different applications.
-This ability to finely allocate capacity and performance resources separately from one another is a fundamental component of next-generation data centers.
+This ability to finely allocate capacity and performance resources separately from one another is a fundamental component of building cloud infrastructures.

 Each volume on the platform is configured with minimum, maximum, and burst IOPS values that are strictly enforced within the system.
 The minimum IOPS provides a guarantee for performance, independent of what other applications on the system are doing.
 The maximum and burst values control the allocation of performance and deliver consistent performance to workloads.
 For the enterprise and service provider, QoS enables SLAs around exact performance metrics and complete control over the end-consumer's experience.